Smartcoder11/Nutrisense-Diet-recommendation-system/README.md

-# Caloriet : Personalized Diet Recommendation Website
+# Caloriet
-Caloriet is a web application that provides personalized diet recommendations based on users' dietary needs
+Caloriet is a web application that provides <u>personalized diet</u> recommendations based on users' deatils.
 <br><br>
 Table of content:
 <ol>